nikeshashar/not-reddit/README.md

 ## Objectives
 Recreate reddit using Rails in a weekend.
 This exercise really showed me how useful Rails is at rapid development.
 I was able to re-create a working version of reddit with most of the functionality in less than a weekend.

-In future, I would use a [Single Table Inheritance](http://samurails.com/tutorial/single-table-inheritance-with-rails-4-part-1/) so that a link and text model will inherit from a single Post model.
+In future, I would use a [Single Table Inheritance](http://samurails.com/tutorial/single-table-inheritance-with-rails-4-part-1/) so that a Link and Text model will inherit from a single Post model.
 This will allow me to share common functionality to each type of post and make my application more extensible if I wanted to add in different types of posts (eg. Picture or Videos) in the future.

 ## Tech Stack
 * Ruby 2.1.2